 This article is written by Pet Circle Veterinarian,

-The indoor lifestyle is great for cats.
-It keeps them safe and protected from cars, predators, fighting, parasites, and disease, and it also keeps their sneaky little paws away from your neighborhood wildlife.
-However, while the indoor life has its benefits, indoor cats are at risk of becoming bored or frustrated if they have inadequate enrichment.
+The indoor lifestyle has many benefits for cats.
+It can keep them away from cars, predators, fighting, parasites, and disease.
+It also keeps their sneaky little paws away from your neighborhood wildlife.

 Thankfully there are many ways to enrich your cat's indoor life.